About Burke County

 To search for someone recently arrested in Burke County, you can use the Burke County Jail's inmate lookup service.
 The region Jail is located at 130 Government Drive, Morganton, NC.
 You can visit the local Sheriff's Office website for an online inmate search tool, or contact the jail directly at (828) 438-5481 for assistance with locating an inmate.

-Mugshots and booking photos For people arrested in Burke County can be obtained from the Burke County Sheriff's Office.
+Mugshots and booking photos for individuals arrested in Burke County can be obtained from the Burke County or serving short-term sentences.
 The Sheriff's Office may provide these images through their official website or upon request at their office located at 150 Government Drive, Morganton, NC.
 For online access, check their website for any available portals or contact them at (828) 438-5500.

 To obtain a criminal background check in Burke County, you can request one through the North Carolina State Bureau of Investigation (SBI).
 Locally, you may also contact the Burke County Clerk of Court at 201 South Green Street, Morganton, NC.
 The Clerk's office can provide guidance on obtaining background checks and may have forms or instructions available.